Tresor101/stockmanagement/README.md

 # Hotel Stock Management System

-A comprehensive web-based stock management system for hotels with role-based dashboards for Super Admin, Admin, and three types of employees (Bar, Warehouse, and Hotel Room departments).
+A comprehensive web-based stock management system for hotels with role-based dashboards, unified employee interface, and MySQL backend integration support.

 ## 🏨 Overview

-This system provides a complete solution for managing hotel inventory across multiple departments with different access levels and functionalities for each user role.
+This system provides a complete solution for managing hotel operations including room bookings, bar sales, and stock inventory with different access levels and functionalities for each user role.

 ## ✨ Features